ganioc/power-board-driver/README.md

 1.5 - Power 1 will be ON after power up, no persistent state storage;

 2.0 - New version, for D-Flipflop to control IN-power and channe 1 power;

+2.1 - Version for formal testing;

+2.2 - Parser.c, add 0.5 s AT timeout handling;

+2.3 - Add AT+VER?, AT+ID?,

 ```